 Financing Lease - On December 1, 2020, the College entered into a financing lease with Wells Fargo for a Bobcat Skid Steer.
 The lease term is 36 months, the interest rate is 4.23%, and the monthly lease payment is \$1,421.
-The College intends to exercise the purchase option of \$29,022 at the end of the lease.
+During the current fiscal year, the College exercised the purchase option of \$29,022 at the end of the lease.
 The Bobcat is included with tangible capital assets being depreciated in Note 3 as follows: